scala/scala/README.md

 For coordinating bigger work items, we use the [scala/scala-dev tracker](https://github.com/scala/scala-dev/issues).

+Be aware that we can't accept additions to the standard library, only modifications to existing code.
+Binary compatibility forbids adding new public classes or public methods.
+Additions are made to [scala-library-next](https://github.com/scala/scala-library-next) instead.

 We do have to ask you to sign the [Scala CLA](http://www.lightbend.com/contribute/cla/scala) before we can merge any of your work, to protect its open source nature.

 The general workflow is as follows.